Skip to main content

 If a liquid form of gabapentin is required, the prescribing veterinarian will have it in stock or send the pet owner to a compounding pharmacy.
 Never give a dog human formulations of gabapentin oral solution.

-If a dog is taking gabapentin for seizures, do not stop giving the dog doses until consulting with a veterinarian.
+If a dog is taking gabapentin for seizures, do not stop giving the dog doses without consulting a veterinarian.
 The sudden discontinuation of gabapentin could bring on seizures.
-To quit dosing the dog with gabapentin, the veterinarian will steadily decrease the dose.
+When it’s time to stop giving the dog gabapentin, the veterinarian will steadily decrease the dose to wean the dog off the drug.

 Gabapentin alternatives for dogs

-Gabapentin is not usually a preferred drug for any of the conditions it’s used for except for neuropathic pain like a nerve injury or back pain.
+Gabapentin is not usually a preferred drug, except for neuropathic pain, such as a nerve injury or back pain.
 It’s generally prescribed as an add-on treatment or alternative treatment when first-line treatments for pain, seizures, or anxiety don’t work well enough.

-Alternative treatments for dogs with seizure disorders have not been shown effective, but treatment options include:
+Alternative treatments for dogs with seizure disorders have not been proven effective, but treatment options include:

 • Special diets